Cray-HPE/craycli/README.md

 ## Environment variables

-By default the cli looks for files in `~/.config/cray` (OS agnostic).
+By default the CLI looks for files in `~/.config/cray` (OS agnostic).
 If a user would like to override this, it can be configured using a `CRAY_CONFIG_DIR` environment variable.
 Users can also pass command options using variables like `CRAY_[{module name}_, {group name}_, ...]{command name}_{option name}=value`

 For example, `CRAY_AUTH_LOGIN_USERNAME=ryan` can be used instead of `cray auth login --username=ryan`.
-These are command specific, and the above environment variable will not be used for any commands other than `cray auth login`.
+These are command-specific, and the above environment variable will not be used for any commands other than `cray auth login`.

 ## Configuration files